jonathan-s/django-sockpuppet/docs/patterns.md

 For example, if your controller is named _list-item_ you might consider **this.element.listItem = this** for that controller**.**
 {% endhint %}

-## Server Side
+## Server-Side

 ### Rendering views inside of an ActiveRecord model or ActiveJob class

-If you plan to broadcast an update of a html template from somewhere outside a reflex you can draw from the example below.
+If you plan to broadcast an update of an html template from somewhere outside a reflex you can draw from the example below.

-**It's not a complete working example**, but it should set you on the right path.

 **The following isn't a complete working example**, but it should set you on the right path.